HieronimBajowski/Data-analytics/README.md

 # Data-analytics
-# this repository is for me to mark what I have already done and learned
+# This repository is for me to mark what I have already done and learned

 Numpy